paul-pw/LightData/include/README.md

 header file in your project source file (C, C++, etc) located in `src` folder by including it, with the C preprocessing directive `#include`.

-inour case that is not nescesarry since we write our library by ourselves and thus we dont need anny header files in our project to start with. the Enduser of the library may still use their own Header files for their own functions that are unique to their own specific programm
+in our case that is not nescesarry since we write our library by ourselves and thus we dont need anny header files in our project to start with. the Enduser of the library may still use their own Header files for their own functions that are unique to their own specific programm